+With the available technology, it is extremely challenging to perform the above mentioned experiments with a single-photon pump \cite{Note-Boyd}.
 There is an alternative way of showing that stimulated emission at NL2 plays no role in inducing lowest-order coherence between the two signal beams.
-This method, which was introduced in Ref. \cite{ZWM-ind-coh-PRL}, is to insert a transmission filter on the path of the idler beam between NL1 and NL2 and then to show that the visibility of the interference pattern is linearly proportional to the amplitude transmission coefficient of the filter.
+This method, which was introduced in Ref. \cite{ZWM-ind-coh-PRL}, is to insert an attenuator on the path of the idler beam between NL1 and NL2 and then to show that the visibility of the interference pattern is linearly proportional to the amplitude transmission coefficient of the attenuator.
 It was later shown in Ref. \cite{WM-ind-coh-cl-q} that this dependence does not remain linear when the effect of stimulated emission is prominent.
-A recent paper analyzes this issue in great detail \cite{Kolbov-Boyd-jopt-2017}.
-Since this method has been discussed in several documents, we do not discuss it here.
+A recent paper also analyzes this issue in great detail \cite{Kolbov-Boyd-jopt-2017}.

 The coincidence measurement between $S_1$ and $S_2$ for laser pump has been performed by Liu, et al., under more general considerations, where they controlled the rate of stimulated emission by placing an attenuator in the idler's path between NL1 and NL2 \cite{LSGHOG-ind-emiss}.
-They observed significant drop in the coincidence detection rate when the idler beam was fully blocked (no induced emission) compared to the case when the idler beam was fully transmitted (maximum induced emission).
+They observed a significant drop in the coincidence detection rate when the idler beam was fully blocked (no induced emission), compared to the case when the idler beam was fully transmitted (maximum induced emission).